Today’s child welfare system has its roots not in benevolence, but in bigotry.

 The latest plan: secretly tape interviews with those suspected of abusing and neglecting their children.
 Then run the recordings through a “Computer Voice Stress Analyzer” (CVSA) to see if the suspect is telling the truth.

-§ Yes, we know that the Los Angeles experiment with predictive analytics produced .
+§ Yes, we know that the Los Angeles experiment with predictive analytics produced a false positive rate of 95 percent.

-§ Yes, we know about how predictive analytics , with a disturbing tendency to overestimate the dangerousness of the accused if they’re black and underestimate the danger if they’re white.
+§ Yes, we know about how predictive analytics reinforces racial bias in criminal justice, with a disturbing tendency to overestimate the dangerousness of the accused if they’re black and underestimate the danger if they’re white.

-But, they say, will avoid all these pitfalls. will only use predictive analytics the right way.
+But, they say, we will avoid all these pitfalls.
+We will only use predictive analytics the right way.

 I trust them to try their very best to do just that.
 But I don’t trust their successors, whoever they may be.
 And I don’t trust the successors to those successors.
 Because the typical child welfare agency is like the one in Arizona – chaotic, dysfunctional and ready to grasp at any straw that might get it off the hook the next time a child “known to the system” becomes front page news.